Adam Clarke

-Adam Clarke (1762 – 26 August 1832) was a British Methodist theologian who served three times as President of the Wesleyan Methodist Conference (1806–07, 1814–15 and 1822–23).
-A biblical scholar, he published an influential Bible commentary among other works.
-He was a Wesleyan.
+Adam Clarke (1762 – 26 August 1832) was an Irish writer and biblical scholar.
+As a writer and biblical scholar, he published an influential Bible commentary among other works.
+Additionally, he was a Methodist theologian who served three times as President of the Wesleyan Methodist Conference (British: 1806–07, 1814–15 and 1822–23), and of the Irish Conference (1811, 1812, 1816, 1822).

 Biography

 Early life and education

-Clarke was born in 1760 or 1762, in the townland of Moybeg Kirley near Tobermore in Northern Ireland.
+Clarke was born in 1760 or 1762, in the townland of Moybeg Kirley near Tobermore in County Londonderry.

 His father, an Anglican, was a village schoolmaster and farmer; his mother was a Presbyterian.
 His childhood consisted of a series of life-threatening mishaps.
 After receiving a very limited education he was apprenticed to a linen manufacturer, but, finding the employment uncongenial, he resumed school-life at the institution founded by Wesley at Kingswood.

 In 1778, at the age of fourteen, Rev. John Wesley invited him to become a pupil in the Methodist seminary lately established at Kingswood, Bristol.
 In 1779, he converted to Methodism after listening to a preacher.